Chaos Engineering

 **Example: Distributed System of Microservices**

 Microservices are one type of distributed system since they decompose an application into individual components.
-A microservice architecture, for example, may have services corresponding to business features (payments, users, products, etc.), with each component handling the corresponding business logic.
+A microservice architecture, for example, may have services corresponding to business features (payments, users, products, etc.), with each element handling the corresponding business logic.
 Multiple redundant copies of the services will then be available, so there is no single point of failure.

 **Distributed Systems: The Challenge**